The Origin of the World

 cultural history, we are still in the age of post-modernism - when

-sampling, covering, replicas and simulations can be found everywhere - we can
+sampling, covering, replicas and simulations can be found everywhere - we

 no longer find authenticity in the jungle of Sumatra, but often only